ThatoMash/AWS-Cloud-Practitioner/AWS Labs/Python/Lab:141 Python Scripting Exercise.md

 # Challenge Lab:141 Python Scripting Exercise

-## **Introduction**
-This lab guides you through creating a Python script that finds all prime numbers between 1 and 250, displays them on the terminal, and saves the results to a file.
-The lab uses an Amazon EC2 Linux host and SSH for connecting.
+* Introduction**

 ---
+In this lab, I wrote a Python script to find all prime numbers from 1 to 250, displayed them in the terminal, and saved the results to a file.
+I used an Amazon EC2 Linux host, connected via SSH, and gained hands-on experience with Python scripting and remote server management.

 ## **Lab Overview**
 In this lab, you will: